PragnyaVijayan/AWS_Hack_2024/README.md

 Imagine a world where freelancers are empowered to focus on their craft, while AI takes care of the arduous tasks of analyzing contracts, understanding market trends, and negotiating optimal terms.
 Ascend levels the playing field, ensuring freelancers are not undervalued while fostering transparency and efficiency in client negotiations.

 ## What it does
-### Ascend's key features include:
+### Ascend's key features include
-1. Market Rate Analysis: Our product will compare the freelancer’s requested rates against market data so the user can gauge how well they're being paid.
+1. **Market Rate Analysis**: Our product will compare the freelancer’s requested rates against market data so the user can gauge how well they're being paid.
 This includes a summary section that uses Hugging Face's bart-large-cnn to pull main points from lengthy contracts the user can upload, a graph that pulls salary data for the user's occupation and location from CareerOneStop's API and compares that to what the user is being offered, and a graph that visualizes the user's current pay with their pay history.
 When the user uses our product, their data is stored in AWS S3.

-2. Support Real-Time Negotiation: The AI will initiate conversations with clients and suggest reasonable terms or counteroffers through the freelancer's email.
+2. **Support Real-Time Negotiation**: The AI will initiate conversations with clients and suggest reasonable terms or counteroffers through the freelancer's email.
 GPT-3 powers chat-based interactions and automatically drafts as a response to emails from interested clients to cut down time for negotiation, though the user can review drafts before sending the messages themselves.

 ### Workflow
 1. Freelancer Input: The freelancer provides data about themselves including their occupation, their location, the expected rate, and any contract terms they'd like to discuss.